-Stı Student Details Tit Title Studer t ID Given name Family Name Ph Physical, sensory, mental health, and other medical conditions Condition on Please outline what your condition is.
-Difficulties ies Please outline what difficulties this presents to your academic study.
-Support Please outli ne support arrangements you wo ould like in place for ye our study. jualified i rting documentary evidence titioner e.g., Doctor of ☐ Yes □ No Idea ılly, the le tter/report sho uld: 1.
-Ident ify the stu ıdent's impairr ment, condition, or ongoing sympto ms. 2. nether the condition is expected to be short or long (over 12 months) term and whether it is likely to have rse impact upon the day-to-day activities normally encountered by a student.
-3. Ident ify any as ssociated med ication/treatment and any relevant side-effects.
-4. In cases where an impairment of cognitive function is suspected a thorough assessment report on the student's mental functions would also be desirable.
+Student Details Title Γitle Student ID t ID Given name Family Name Phy /sica ıl. senso orv. mental l health, and other medical con ditions ditio ne what your condition is.
+Condition rease dualite what your domaillen is.
+Difficulties es Please outline what difficulties this presents to your academic study.
+Sup Support Please outline support arrangements you would like in place for your study.
+Have you attached the support from a qualified medical practice. □ Yes □ No Ideally, the letter/report should: - • ment, condition, or ongoing sympto ms. 3. ldenti fy any as ssociated medication/treatment and any relevant side-effects. ı 4.
+In cases where an impairment of cognitive function is suspected a thorough assessment report on the student's mental functions would also be desirable.
 This assessment should identify whether any identified learning difficulties are 'specific' or 'general'.
-Specific Learning Difficulties and other cognitive impairments Difficulty or impairment Please outline what your difficulty or impairment is.
-Difficulties ies Please outline what difficulties this presents to your academic study.
-Support Please outli ne support arrangements you wo ould like in place for ye our study. rting documentary evidence titioner e.g., Educational ☐ Yes □ No
+Specific Learning Difficulties and other cognitive impairments Difficulty or impairment Please outline what Please outli ne what your difficulty or impairi nent is.
+Diff Difficulties Please outline what difficulties this presents to your academic study. dy.
+Sup Support Please outline support arrangements you would like in place for your study. our study.
+Have you attached the supporting documentary evidence from a qualified medical practitioner e.g., Educational Psychologist? ☐ Yes ☐ No □ No